 You might ask, “machine learning algorithms can do that too, why bother with hiring an extra person?”
 Well, automated machine learning algorithms are capable of gathering and extracting data.
 It is not that simple.
 ML applications produce a significant amount of data that still requires a close assessment.
 You can’t throw it in as it is - you need to find relevant insights.

-In a way, the BI analyst serves as a filter for the incoming information.
+In a way, the business intelligence analyst serves as a filter for the incoming information.
 BI is the person who goes through the data and identifies relevant and useful insights hidden in it.

 Machine learning algorithms gather information and cluster it into groups.
-Then BI analyst identifies what patterns mean for business and how one should react to them.
+Then business intelligence analyst identifies what patterns mean for business and how one should react to them.

 A great example of BI in action is determining patterns in customer activity.
 It lays down how the whole thing works.
 For example, you have an eCommerce marketplace.
 And there is a significant spike in demand for pumpkins.
 BI analyst ties this data with the real world.
 And then, BI determines that need is motivated by Halloween later in the month.
 It means there should be more pumpkins in the supply chain to meet the product demand.

-What are the BI analyst skills & qualifications?
+What are the business intelligence analyst skills & qualifications?

 Speaking of skills.
 Business Intelligence Analyst performs analytical and problem-solving operations.
-For that, this position requires a certain level of expertise in:
+How to become a business intelligence analyst?
+This position requires expertise in the following:

 - Information Technology